caocscar/workshops/pyspark sparksql/pyspark.md

 filename = 'bsm.txt'
 lines = sc.textFile(filename)
 ```
 This method is more powerful than that though.
-You can pass also pass it a:
+You can also use:
-- directory `/alex/foldername`
+- a directory `/alex/foldername`
-- use wildcards `/alex/data[0-7]*`
+- wildcards `/alex/data[0-7]*`
 - compressed files `alex.txt.gz`
 - comma-separated list of any of the above `/another/folder, /a/specific/file`

-They will automatically be stored into a single RDD
+They will automatically be stored into a single RDD.

-Parse each row specifying delimiter
+Next, parse each row specifying delimiter

 `columns = lines.map(lambda x: x.split(','))`